-To extract information on the underlying crystallization process, we employed real-time SAXS measurements of the crystallization kinetics with high time and structural resolution.
-Fig. 7 shows examples of time-resolved SAXS measurements for 33 mg ml-1 BLG with 17 (a) and 20 mM CdCl2 (b) in 3D surface illustration and 2D projection; additional data for samples with 15 and 18.5 mM CdCl2 are shown in the ESI, Fig. S2.† The bottom 2D projections are created by dividing all curves by the first one, and therefore visualize the ongoing changes in the system with time.
-Selected I(q,t)/I(q,t=0) curves are further presented in Fig. 7c and d.
-The SAXS curves of both samples feature a strong increase at a low q which hardly changes with time; these indicate the presence of large aggregates, consistent with the observation by optical microscopy.
-With increasing time, a broad peak located at $q \approx 0.7 \text{ nm}^{-1}$ develops, which has been assigned to the nucleation precursors (MIP).31 Once Bragg peaks appear, the most pronounced ones at 1.01 and 1.27 nm-1 overlap with the broad peak.
-The intensity of the Bragg peaks increases with time, while the broad peak shrinks.
-In the I(q,t)/I(q,t=0) plots (Fig. 7c and d), it is clear that the broad peak appears before the Bragg peaks and becomes stronger with time.
-At the end of crystallization, the broad peak shrinks and eventually disappears (Fig. 7a and c).
+To extract information on the underlying crystallization process, we employed real-time SAXS measurements on the crystallization kinetics with high time and structural resolution.
+Figure 7 shows examples of time-resolved SAXS measurements for 33 mg/ml BLG with 17 (a) and 20 mM CdCl2 (b) in 3D surface illustration and 2D projection, additional data for samples with 15 and 18.5 mM CdCl2 were shown in S.I., Figure S2.
+The bottom 2D projections are created by dividing all curves by the first one and therefore visualize the ongoing changes in the system with time.
+Selected I(q,t)/I(q,t=0) curves are further presented in

-Fig. 7 Protein crystallization followed by real-time SAXS measurements.
-Samples contain 33 mg ml-1 BLG with 17 mM CdCl2 (a & c) and 20 mM CdCl2 (b & d), located in the transition zone of $pseudo-c^{}$ (i.e. at the upper end of regime II). (a θ b) Three-dimensional plots of I(q,t).
-The bottom projections are created from I(q,t)/I(q,t=0) and thus monitor the evolution of the curves with time. (c & d) Selected I(q,t)/I(q,t=0) curves for the evolution of Bragg peaks and the amorphous peak.
+Figure 7 Protein crystallization followed by real-time SAXS measurements.
+Samples contain 33 mg/ml BLG with 17 mM CdCl2 (a&c) and 20 mM CdCl2(b&d), located in the transition zone of $pseudo-c^{}$ (i.e. at the upper end of regime II). (a&b) Three-dimensional plot of I(q,t).
+The bottom projections are created from I(q,t)/I(q,t=0) and thus monitor the evolution of the curves with time. (c&d) Selected I(q,t)/I(q,t=0) curves for the evolution of Bragg peaks and the amorphous peak.
 Data are shifted upward by a constant factor for better visibility.